 Extract from my book, Brown Bear’s Big Day Out

-The story Brown Bear’s Big Day Out is about a bear that lives in a zoo who wants to go to the funfair and to do this he has to escape and therefore has to disguise himself as a person to do so.
+The idea behind Brown Bear’s Big Day Out is that a bear that lives in a zoo wants to go to the funfair and to do this he has to escape and therefore has to disguise himself as a person to do so.
 In the story he becomes a hero until his mask falls off and then everyone is afraid of him.
 I try in the story to show that we have to look at people more in depth and that what they look like is secondary to what the real person is behind the mask of first impressions.
 We have become a society obsessed with looks and yet real characteristics are anything but represented by this.
 In a world where we appear to be increasingly afraid of those we don’t know, we, especially younger people need to be able to socialise and be communicative with each other.
-In this extract Basil is the hero until the mask holding the elastic snaps and people realise that he is a bear and are then afraid.

 So here’s the extract.